 If you have a manual sump pump that does not include an integrated float switch, or you’re tired of replacing switches due to failure, you've got multiple options to consider.

-The type of switch you choose will depend on your basin, your water table, and your pump.
+The type of switch you choose will depend on your basin size and depth, your water table, and your pump.
 Modern technology has introduced some great new options in the world of sump pump switches.

 Piggy-Back Float Switches